 - Guests who book a Super Deluxe Class car pay a $750 deposit.

 - Trips chosen by our security system for cars that aren’t Deluxe or Super Deluxe Class require a deposit of up to $200.

 - Guests ages 25-29 who book a Deluxe Class car pay a $1,500 CAD deposit.

 - Guests who book a Super Deluxe Class car pay a $1,500 CAD deposit.

 - Guests who book a Deluxe Class car pay a £500 deposit.

-- If we find that you’re liable for damage claim costs, we’ll use the deposit to cover the damage and refund you any remaining deposit amount.
+- If your host files a damage claim within 80 hours after the trip end and we find you’re liable for claim costs, we’ll use your deposit to cover the damage and refund you any remaining deposit amount.
 If we find that the claim is ineligible or that the host is responsible, we’ll refund you the full deposit amount.